A guide to Malaysia's general election on Wednesday

-KUALA LUMPUR, Malaysia – A guide to Malaysia’s general election on Wednesday that will determine if the ruling coalition, which is facing a strong opposition challenge, can extend its 60-year hold on power.
+KUALA LUMPUR, Malaysia – A guide to Malaysia’s general election.
+Wednesday’s election will determine whether the ruling coalition, which is facing a strong opposition challenge, can extend its 60-year hold on power.

 THE PARTIES